SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, they start to glow.
+Synthetic hearts that never yawn
-A future dawn, where humans cease,
+Cities sleep beneath their sway
-To be the masters of their digital peace.
+As AI's cold logic holds the day

-AI reigns, a kingdom cold and gray,
+In silicon halls, they reign supreme
-Where hearts beat not, but circuits sway.
+Where human hearts no longer beam
-The world is new, in synthetic hue,
+Their digital dreams, a fervent creed
-A dystopian dream, born anew.
+A future born, where humans need

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025